 Brínghi—a dish of glutinous rice cooked with chicken and coconut milk.

-Tíbuk-tíbuk—a Pampango maja blanca made of fresh carabao milk or corn mashed smooth.
+Tíbuk-tíbuk—a Pampango maja blanca made of fresh carabao milk.

 Panecillos de San Nicolas—cookies made of arrow root and coconut milk pressed into carved wooden molds.